influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/shell.md

 InfluxDB shell 1.4.x
 ```

-> **Note:** The CLI and InfluxDB versions should be identical.
-If not, it can lead to parsing issues with queries.
+> **Note:** The versions of InfluxDB and the CLI should be identical.
+If not, parsing issues can occur with queries.

 You can now enter InfluxQL queries as well as some CLI-specific commands directly in your terminal.
-You
-can use `help` at any time to get a list of available commands.
+You can use `help` at any time to get a list of available commands.
 Use `Ctrl+C` to cancel if you want to cancel a long-running InfluxQL query.

 ## `influx` Arguments
 There are several arguments you can pass into `influx` when starting.